-The Moncayo Archaeological Survey (MAS) is a collaboration between the Departments of Archaeology at the Universities of Durham and Winchester, together with help from the Diputación General de Aragón.
-The project, which commenced in 2000, aims to investigate changing settlement patterns and economic systems of a study area in northern Spain against the background of climate, landscape and vegetation change during the Late Pleistocene and Holocene.
+Now finished, the Moncayo Archaeological Survey (MAS) was a collaboration between the Departments of Archaeology at the Universities of Durham and Winchester, together with help from the Diputación General de Aragón.
+The project, which commenced in 2000, aimed to investigate changing settlement patterns and economic systems of a study area in northern Spain against the background of Late Pleistocene and Holocene climate, landscape and vegetation change.

 The study area

-The primary means of archaeological prospection for MAS is fieldwalking, which is carried out by teams of students from the University of Durham, led by Dr Chris Gerrard.
-Landscape evolution is investigated using geoarchaeological approaches such as examination of satellite imagery and aerial photographs, and geomorphological survey and sampling from exposed sections.
-This aspect of the project is headed up by Dr Keith Wilkinson.
-An examination of the historical evidence is also being undertaken to examine settlement, economy and landscape change from the medieval period onwards.
+The primary means of archaeological prospection for MAS was fieldwalking, which was carried out by teams of students from the University of Durham, led by Prof. Chris Gerrard.
+Landscape evolution was investigated using geoarchaeological approaches such as examination of satellite imagery and aerial photographs, and geomorphological survey and sampling from exposed sections.
+This aspect of the project was led by Dr Keith Wilkinson.
+An examination of the historical evidence was also undertaken to examine settlement, economy and landscape change from the medieval period onwards.

 The archaeological evidence

-In complete contrast, many Bronze Age sites have been recorded by MAS.
-Bronze Age settlement seems to consist of small and scattered communities overlooking the valleys and it would appear that the landscape was intensively exploited in the second millennium BC.
+By contrast, MAS recorded many Bronze Age sites.
+Bronze Age settlement seems to consist of small and scattered communities overlooking the valleys and it would appear that the landscape was intensively exploited durin gthe second millennium BC.
 Population expansion and intensification of agricultural production in the Bronze Age may explain the increased erosion of valley sides recorded by the geoarchaeological studies.